Using Reiki to Relieve Symptoms Immediately in the Hospital

 Applying the discipline of evidence-based medicine to the practice of Reiki is very difficult, so the researchers in this study used questionnaires to quantify symptom improvement.

-As a treatment modality, there is virtually no risk Reiki.
-Reiki can be done hands on, or hands off.
-During this time of social distancing, Reiki can be done from a distance, including anywhere in the world.
+Reiki is a treatment modality with virtually no risk.
+It can be done hands-on or hands-off.
+During this time of social distancing, Reiki can be done from a distance, anywhere in the world.

-As a Reiki Practitioner, I am accustomed to providing Reiki sessions in 30 minute and one hour intervals.
-I was delighted to read that the healing arts volunteers that participated in this study provided 20 minute sessions.
-This is wonderful, meaning that a shorter duration of treatment, which is likely necessary due to busy nature of hospital admissions, is still beneficial.
+As a Reiki Practitioner, I am accustomed to providing Reiki sessions in 30-minute and one-hour intervals.
+I was delighted to read that the healing arts volunteers who participated in this study provided 20-minute sessions.
+This is wonderful, meaning that a shorter duration of treatment, which is likely necessary due to the busy nature of hospital admissions, is still beneficial.

 1.Vergo, M. T., Pinkson, B. M., Broglio, K., Li, Z., & Tosteson, T. D. (2018).
 Immediate Symptom Relief After a First Session of Massage Therapy or Reiki in Hospitalized Patients: A 5-Year Clinical Experience from a Rural Academic Medical Center.
 Journal of alternative and complementary medicine (New York, N.Y.)24(8), 801–808. https://doi.org/10.1089/acm.2017.0409